whadafunk/routerology/itsm-practices/alpine_notes.md

 #### *Base*

+- **gcc and make** - if you will need to build the tools package you'll also need these two
+- **linux-headers** - also needed for local builds
 - **open-vm-tools** / **virtualbox-guest-additions** / **qemu-guest-agent** / **xe-guest** - if you are on a virtualmachine
 - **shadow package** - includes: useradd, groupadd, usermod, chsh
 - **bash** - if you are not happy with busybox which is the default